jsloan117/docker-hackmyresume/docs/run-from-docker-registry.md

-The container is available from the Docker registry and this is the simplest way to get it.
+The image is available from the Docker registry and this is the simplest way to get it.

-To run the container use this command:
+To run the image use this command:

 ```bash
 docker run --rm --name hackmyresume \